Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors: Experimental Evaluation

-Overall, we observe a rather fast diffusion into the target domain and that two loops are enough to stabilize the results.
-In Figure \ref{fig:eval_nocs} we show the increasing quality of our NOCS predictions over multiple loops.
+Figure \ref{fig:eval_nocs} shows the increasing quality of the estimated NOCS predictions over multiple loops.
+Overall, we observe a rather fast diffusion into the target domain and that executing two loops is sufficient to stabilize the results.